Skip to main content

 Prerequisites

-The host machine is recommended to be Ubuntu 20.04/22.04, with docker CE and customized qemu-user-static (version 8.0.4, with Vector 1.0 support enabled by default) installed.
+It is recommended to use Ubuntu 20.04/22.04 as the host system, with Docker CE and a customized version of qemu-user-static (version 8.0.4, with Vector 1.0 support enabled by default) installed.

 Docker